SFDO-Tooling/CumulusCI/docs/tasks.rst

 **github_copy_subtree**
 ==========================================

-**Description:** Copies a subtree from the project repo at a given ref to a target repo.
+**Description:** Copies one or more subtrees from the project repository for a given release to a target repository, with the option to include release notes.

 **Class:** cumulusci.tasks.github.publish.PublishSubtree